jamesvdinh/deepast/scrollprize.org/docs/26_grandprize.md

 When we started the competition, most of us estimated that we had a less than 30% probability of success within the year.
 At that point, no letters had yet been discovered inside of a scroll.
 On top of that, the scrolls had barely been segmented at all.
 We had doubt as to whether the project could succeed, especially by the deadline we set.
 Was the ink signal present?
 Were the scans high-resolution enough?
 Could the techniques used to identify ink in the fragments be transferred into a scroll?
 None of this was known at the time.
 But we knew it was worth trying!

 In Stage 1 of Vesuvius Challenge, we answered all of these questions, extracting 15 columns of never-before-seen text from inside a lump of carbon.
-We now have proven techniques for virtually unrolling the papyrus scroll and recognizing ink using machine learning.
+We now have proven techniques for virtually unwrapping the papyrus scroll and recognizing ink using machine learning.

 ### Vesuvius Challenge Stage 2